-Natasha Wunsch is Assistant Professor in Political Science/European Integration at Sciences Po, Centre for European Studies and Comparative Politics (CEE).
-She is also an Associate Fellow with the German Council on Foreign Relations (DGAP) and a member of the Balkans in Europe Policy Advisory Group.
+Natasha Wunsch is Assistant Professor in Political Science/European Integration at Sciences Po, Centre for European Studies and Comparative Politics (CEE) and a Senior Researcher with the Center for Comparative and International Studies at ETH Zurich.
+She is also a member of the Balkans in Europe Policy Advisory Group (BiEPAG).
 Prior to joining the CEE, Natasha was an ETH Postdoctoral Fellow with the European Politics Group at ETH Zurich (2017-2019) and an Ernst Mach Postdoctoral Fellow at the Centre for South-East European Studies at the University of Graz (2016-2017).
 She holds a PhD in Political Science from University College London.

 Richter, Solveig and Natasha Wunsch (2019): Money, Power, Glory: Linkages between EU conditionality and state capture in the Western Balkans, Journal of European Public Policy.

 Wunsch, Natasha (2018).
 Transnational learning and civil society empowerment in the EU enlargement process, Journal of Common Market Studies.

 Wunsch, Natasha (2018).
 EU Enlargement and Civil Society in the Western Balkans: From Mobilisation to Empowerment, Basingstoke: Palgrave Macmillan (Palgrave Studies in European Union Politics).

 Democratic backsliding ; European integration ; EU enlargement ; political mobilisation ; Western Balkans